-Building a home field advantage: Future outdoor athletic complex announced— Winter 2014
+Building a home field advantage: Future outdoor athletic complex announced— Spring 2014

 On June 7, Scot Reisinger, Mount Mercy University’s athletic director, proclaimed, “It’s a great day to be a Mustang.”
 Only minutes before Dr. Norm Nielsen, interim president, announced that the university had purchased 22 acres of land to build a state-of-the-art outdoor athletic complex.
 The property where the new athletic complex will be built was formerly home to Terex, an equipment manufacturing company, and had been vacant since June 2010.